mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Power supply unit (PSU)

 In terms of power capacity, basically any consumer PSU would have been sufficient.
-According to [PCPartPicker](https://pcpartpicker.com/), my system only requires 218 W. I would have picked a PSU in the 300-400 W range, but there weren't semi-modular options in that range.
+According to [PCPartPicker](https://pcpartpicker.com/), my system only requires 218 W. I would have picked a PSU in the 300-400 W range, but there weren't semi-modular options with lower wattage.
 I went with the 500 W [EVGA 110-BQ-0500-K1](https://www.newegg.com/evga-500-bq-110-bq-0500-k1-500w/p/N82E16817438101).

 {{<img src="evga-psu.jpg" alt="EVGA 110-BQ-0500-K1" maxWidth="600px" caption="The [EVGA 110-BQ-0500-K1](https://www.newegg.com/evga-500-bq-110-bq-0500-k1-500w/p/N82E16817438101) is a semi-modular PSU.
 At 500 W, it offers more than enough power for my build.">}}